Scaling limits of linear random fields on ${\mathbb{Z}}^2$ with general dependence axis: Acknowledgments

 \section{Acknowledgments}

 The authors thank Shanghai New York University for hosting their visits in April--May, 2019 during which this work was initiated and partially completed.
 Vytaut{\.e} Pilipauskait{\.e} acknowledges the financial support from the project ``Ambit fields: probabilistic properties and statistical inference'' funded by Villum Fonden.
+Also, Vytaut{\.e} Pilipauskait{\.e} gratefully acknowledges financial support of ERC Consolidator Grant 815703 ``STAMFORD: Statistical Methods for High Dimensional Diffusions''.

 {

 }